 Boredom Busters For Teens & Tweens

 I know that we will all be spending a lot more time at home.
 So what are we supposed to at home with our tweens and teens?
 Not to worry!
 Here are some suggestions for both indoor and outdoor activities for keeping your tweens and teens entertained at home.
-You all know that I have a teenager and a tween, so I was immediately on the look out for things to do when I heard that the kids will be off of school for 2 weeks, I know that some schools are closed even longer!
+You all know that I have a teenager and a tween, so I was immediately on the look out for things to do when I heard that the kids be home more!
 So, I hope these boredom busters help you too.

 Fun Activities For Tweens and Teens to do at Home